MichalLytek/type-graphql/docs/enums.md

 title: Enums
 ---

-Nowadays almost all* typed languages have support for enumerated types, including TypeScript.
+Nowadays almost all typed languages have support for enumerated types, including TypeScript.
 Enums allow to limit the range of possible variable's values to a set of predefined constants, which make it easier to document intent.

 GraphQL also has enum type support, so `TypeGraphQL` allows you to use TypeScript enums in your GraphQL schema.

-_* except Golang :(_

 ## Usage
 First of all, you need to create a TypeScript enum.